cduch/terraform-azure-deployment-example/README.md

-# terraform-azure-multiregion-example
+# terraform-azure-deployment-example

-Example of Webserver Deployment to multiple regions in Azure
+Example of Webserver Deployment in Azure

 ## 1. Login to Azure and set ENV variables: